ymtszw/hipchat_swagger/README.md

 - Cover APIs used in server side only.
 - Not all of API aspects are covered.
 Especially, many schema information are purposefully omitted.
     - Simply lacking efforts on my side.
 HipChat API docs are large and fine-grained.
+    - Some APIs are omitted for simplified code generation; e.g. APIs requiring specific content-types.
     - Intending to rely on HipChat cloud/server's request validations, so that always latest and accurate validations can be applied.
         - If we try to apply client-side validations, we have to be very accurate about it, and must actively catch up on HipChat's API updates, which we cannot easily afford to.